Cathode ray tube: Magnetic deflection

 The deflection coils are driven by sawtooth signals that may be delivered through VGA as horizontal and vertical sync signals.
-A CRT needs two deflection circuits: a horizontal and a vertical circuit, which are similar except that the horizontal circuit runs at a much higher frequency (a Horizontal scan rate) of 15 to 240 kHz depending on the refresh rate of the CRT and the number of horizontal lines to be drawn (the vertical resolution of the CRT).
+A CRT needs two deflection circuits: a horizontal and a vertical circuit, which are similar except that the horizontal circuit runs at a much higher frequency (a Horizontal scan rate) of 15–240 kHz depending on the refresh rate of the CRT and the number of horizontal lines to be drawn (the vertical resolution of the CRT).
 The higher frequency makes it more susceptible to interference, so an automatic frequency control (AFC) circuit may be used to lock the phase of the horizontal deflection signal to that of a sync signal, to prevent the image from becoming distorted diagonally.
 The vertical frequency varies according to the refresh rate of the CRT.
 So a CRT with a 60 Hz refresh rate has a vertical deflection circuit running at 60 Hz.
 The horizontal and vertical deflection signals may be generated using two circuits that work differently; the horizontal deflection signal may be generated using a voltage controlled oscillator (VCO) while the vertical signal may be generated using a triggered relaxation oscillator.
 In many TVs, the frequencies at which the deflection coils run is in part determined by the inductance value of the coils.
 CRTs had differing deflection angles; the higher the deflection angle, the shallower the CRT for a given screen size, but at the cost of more deflection power and lower optical performance.

 Higher deflection power means more current is sent to the deflection coils to bend the electron beam at a higher angle, which in turn may generate more heat or require electronics that can handle the increased power.
 Heat is generated due to resistive and core losses.
 The deflection power is measured in mA per inch.
-The vertical deflection coils may require approximately 24 volts while the horizontal deflection coils require approx. 120 volts to operate.
+The vertical deflection coils may require ~24 volts while the horizontal deflection coils require ~120 volts to operate.